foo123/Contemplate/README.md

 * [Examples/Screenshots](#screenshots)

+**If you use Contemplate in your application and you want to share it, feel free to submit an example link**

 ###Rationale

 There are many templating engines out there, which are elegant, fast, multipurpose (eg. _smarty_ _mustache_  _twig_  _swig_ _handlebars_  _jade_  _doT_ and so on..)